microsoft/rushstack.io-website/pages/api/rush-lib.iexperimentsjson.usepnpmfrozenlockfileforrushinstall.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-By default, rush passes --no-prefer-frozen-lockfile to 'pnpm install'.
+By default, 'rush install' passes --no-prefer-frozen-lockfile to 'pnpm install'.
 Set this option to true to pass '--frozen-lockfile' instead.

 <b>Signature:</b>